parkermccurley/resume/README.md

 **phone:** 216.536.0799

-*References for past employment & projects will be furnished upon request.*
+*References for past employment & projects to be furnished upon request.*